akashdubey2211/frontend-assignment/README.md

 Left/Right Arrow Keys: Navigate between tasks in focus mode.

 ***Number Keys:***
 1: Change task status to Open.
 2: Change task status to In Progress.
 3: Change task status to Closed.

 ***Status Change:***
-Task remains in focus mode during navigation.
+The task remains in focus mode during navigation.
-Task remains visible in the current tab after status change.
+The task remains visible in the current tab after the status change.
-Task is removed from the background table and correctly placed in the updated tab.
+The task has been removed from the background table and is correctly placed in the updated tab.

 ***Technologies Used***
 React 19: For building the user interface.